BsB92/WindowDeck/README.md

 No installer is required and no separate .NET Runtime installation is needed.

+### Windows SmartScreen

+WindowDeck is currently distributed without a code-signing certificate.

+Because of this, Windows SmartScreen may show an **"Unknown publisher"** warning when you run `WindowDeck.exe` for the first time.

+This warning does not mean that Windows detected malware.
+It means the application is unsigned and does not yet have an established SmartScreen reputation.

 ## Features

 - Quickly find and switch between open windows